 The Mahāprajñāpāramitōpadeśa (Mahāprajñāpāramitā-śāstra) attributed to Arya Nāgārjuna includes a chapter explaining the titles of the Buddha.
 In that chapter, we learn that

 1) He preaches the natures of the Dharmas (dharmalakṣaṇa) in the way (tathā) that he has understood (gata) them.

 2) In the way that the previous Buddhas have gone by the path of safety (yogakṣema-mārga), thus (tathā) the actual Buddha is going (gata) and will not go on to new existences (punarbhāva).

 Ten Powers of a Tathāgata (dasa tathāgatabalāni)

 Buddhas have also, of course, achieved the state of an arhat or “foe destroyer”, as have many of their disciples.
-However, in addition to that realization, a tathāgata also is foremost because a Buddha discovers and then teaches the path.
-Moreover a tathāgata demonstrates ten powers.
+In addition to that realization, a tathāgata also is foremost because a Buddha discovers and then teaches the path.
+Moreover, a tathāgata demonstrates ten powers.